-Claim: Drug dealers are selling colored and flavored crystal methamphetamine known as "Strawberry Quick."
+Drug dealers are selling colored and flavored crystal methamphetamine known as "Strawberry Quick" to children.

-TRUE: Police have seized colored versions of crystal meth that resemble candy.
+Police have sometimes seized colored versions of crystal meth that resemble candy.

-FALSE: Drug dealers are manufacturing colored and flavored versions of meth intended to appeal to children.
+There's no credible evidence that drug dealers are manufacturing colored and flavored versions of meth (imitative of candy) with the intent of making them appeal to children.

 Drug Warning – Beware and please inform your children